mparno/fenics-web/source/contributing.rst

 please report or fix.
 Update demos for syntax changes etc.

-The :ref:`guidelines` page explains what the documentation should look like.
+The :ref:`styleguides_sphinx_coding_style` explains what the documentation should look like.

 Documenting demos
 =================